johnbayko/hicp/docs/hicp.rst

 "gui" optional headers
 ''''''''''''''''''''''

+[What's the difference between this and "gui" "add" or "modify" optional headers?
+I think these should be moved there]

 text: <integer>
   The ID number of the text to use for this control.
 If the text item